Pakistan Railways: China–Pakistan Economic Corridor

 According to a 2004 agreement with China National Machinery and Equipment Group, the Chinese company would begin the construction of Corridor 1 of a light-rail mass-transit system in Karachi which is intended to serve four million commuters.
 The project, costing about $568 million, would take four-and-a-half years to complete.
 The contract, awarded on a build–operate–transfer basis, consists of five corridors.
 Pakistan signed a series of agreements with China to expand the capability of its railway system.
 Under an agreement with China Railway, a Chinese company would provide 1,300 freight cars to Pakistan Railways; 420 would be manufactured in China, and the remaining 880 would be produced at the Moghalpura Railway Workshops in Lahore.
 In another project, 450 passenger coaches would be rehabilitated at an estimated cost of Rs2.14 billion.
 This would include air-conditioning 40 coaches, converting 10 power vans and providing 100 high-speed bogies; 30 would be imported from China, and 70 would be manufactured domestically on a transfer-of-technology basis.
 In a separate agreement, 175 new passenger coaches are being purchased from China.

-As part of a $100 million agreement signed by Pakistan and China in November 2001, China is to export 69 locomotives to Pakistan to modernize the country's rail fleet.
+As part of a $100 million agreement signed by Pakistan and China in November 2001, China is to export 69 locomotives to Pakistan to modernise the country's rail fleet.
 The new engines consume less fuel than older models, and cost less to maintain.
 The first 15 engines would be manufactured in China, and the remainder would be assembled in Pakistan with Chinese parts and technology.
 For a Rs7.2 billion project Sindh laying 78,000 tons of rails, China delivered 64,000 tons to Pakistan Railways.
+In Pakistan's case, CPEC has continually been discussed ever since its announcement back in 2015, despite the fact that there has not been a major development in years.